kach/memo/README.md

 <details><summary>Can I run memo on Apple's "metal" platform?</summary>

 Yes!
+However, JAX on Metal is not very well-supported by Apple, so we cannot guarantee that everything will work perfectly.
 See this issue for details: https://github.com/kach/memo/issues/66
 </details>

 ---